 After the table has ordered a wine bottle, you'll need to choose the right glassware.
 Wine glasses are designed to enhance the style of wine you're serving.
 To learn more about the different types of wine glasses available, check out our wine glass buying guide.
 Retrieve the glasses and prepare them for service while the guests look at their dinner menus.

-• Select the wine glassware - Choose wine glasses that coordinate with the style of wine, whether it's red, white, or sparkling.
+- Select the wine glassware - Choose wine glasses that coordinate with the style of wine, whether it's red, white, or sparkling.

-• Inspect the glassware - Make sure each wine glass is free of chips, stains, or blemishes.
+- Inspect the glassware - Make sure each wine glass is free of chips, stains, or blemishes.

-• Polish the glassware - Always give the wine glasses a final polish with a clean cloth.
+- Polish the glassware - Always give the wine glasses a final polish with a clean cloth.
 Make sure not to leave any fingerprints on the bowl of the glass.
 Wearing gloves can help with this.

-• Place the glassware on a tray - Once the glassware is clean and polished, handle it by the stem and place it on a tray.
+- Place the glassware on a tray - Once the glassware is clean and polished, handle it by the stem and place it on a tray.

-• Deliver the wine glasses - Place a wine glass to the right of each guest, being careful to only touch the stem.
+- Deliver the wine glasses - Place a wine glass to the right of each guest, being careful to only touch the stem.
 The position of the wine glass should be identical for each guest.
 If a guest refuses the glass, discreetly take it away.

 3. Wine Serving Temperature

 Each style of wine should be served at the appropriate temperature.
-Wine refrigerators make it easy to control the temperature of your wines down to the degree.
+Wine refrigerators make it easy to control the temperature of your wines down to a specific degree.
 If you aren't using temperature control, you may need to make some adjustments to bring your wines down to the right serving temp after guests order a bottle.
-You may also find that guests have their own preferences when it comes to wine temperature.
+You may also find that guests have preferences when it comes to wine temperature.
 Be prepared to make adjustments to your wine temps, but follow this general temperature guideline:

-• Red Wine Temperature - Serve red wine just below room temperature at 62 to 68 degrees Fahrenheit.
+- Red wine temperature - Serve red wine just below room temperature at 62 to 68 degrees Fahrenheit.
 If your red wines are stored without temperature control, consider chilling them slightly before serving to bring the temp down a few degrees.

 4. Opening Wine Bottle